"Think left and think right

 - Dr Seuss

-Play is the basis of our preschool learning.
-Through play the children learn how to expand their mind through experiment/problem solving, explore, hypothesize, discover, test and modify their ideas, apply and communicate their understanding.
-Our quality North Warrandyte bush based centre makes all these developments so much fun!
+Play is the basis of our program.
+Through play the children learn how to experiment, problem solve, explore, hypothesize, discover, test their ideas, modify their ideas, apply and communicate their understanding.